 Here are some of my favorite places to eat in the Haight and Ashbury District.

 You'll find only small, locally owned hotels and bed and breakfasts in the Haight.
-There are a few good options and it's the perfect place to stay if you like a more quiet, less touristy option.
+There are a few good options that are the perfect place to stay if you like a more quiet, less touristy option.

 Here are some of the top places to stay in the Haight and Ashbury District.